jimdob/Advent-Of-Code-2020/README.md

-My python code for solving the 2020 advent of code challenges.
+My python code for solving some of the 2020 advent of code challenges.